coecms/clef/docs/training1.rst

     Commands:
-      cmip5  Search ESGF and local database for CMIP5 files Constraints can be... cmip6  Search ESGF and local database for CMIP6 files Constraints can be... ds     Search local database for non-ESGF datasets
+      cmip5  Search ESGF and local database for CMIP5 files Constraints can be... cmip6  Search ESGF and local database for CMIP6 files Constraints can be... cordex  Search ESGF and local database for CORDEX files Constraints can be... ds     Search local database for non-ESGF datasets